lrytz/efftp/notes/session.md

   ==> because: annotation checker stuff is called in UnCurry, Specialize, box / unbox generation, erasure,
       mixin-generated methods, ... (e.g. addAnnotations whenever something is type-checked)

-- effects of annotation expressions should not be included in the effect of a tree (are they?)

-- "Annotated" tree should trigger effect checking if the annotated type has effect annotations

 - function literals need explicit parameter types when the expected type is a refined function type val f: (Int => Int) { def apply(x: Int) = Int @pure } = x => x  // doesn't compile